JustCodes/loafer-go/README.md

     manager.RegisterRoute(loafer_go.NewRoute("queuename-1", handler1, 10, 30, 10))
     manager.RegisterRoute(loafer_go.NewRoute("queuename-2", handler1, 10, 30, 10))

-    // start the manager it will run until you stop it witl Ctrl + C err := manager.Run()
+    // start the manager it will run until you stop it with Ctrl + C err := manager.Run()

 	if err != nil {